StigNygaard/lastfm-widgets/services/README.md

 | `proxy_use` | No | If set to `mem`, the *in-memory* proxy-cache is used.
 Otherwise *Deno KV* proxy-cache is used (default and generally recommended).                                                                                        |
 | `webpage_show` | No | If set to `demo`, the demo-page is shown on the deployed site.
 Otherwise a "promotion page" pointing to [the *official* demo site/page](https://lastfm-widgets.stignygaard.deno.net/) is shown (default and recommended). |

-Actually, the proxy in KV mode uses a "two-level cache" implementation.
-In-memory cache is still used for a short-living first-level cache.
+Actually, the proxy in "KV-mode" uses a "two-level cache" implementation.
+KV is the "primary cache", but in-memory cache is also used for a "first-level cache".

-The proxy is served from `/proxy-api` of the deployed site.
-Set the backend attribute on your widget to point to this address.
+The proxy is served from `/proxy-api` on the deployed site.
+Set the `backend` attribute on your widget to point to this address.

-To avoid confusion about where the official demo-page for the widget is located, I appreciate if you for public deployments, only enable demo-page *temporarily* for test and verification.
+To avoid confusion about where the official demo-page for the widget is located, I appreciate if you for public deployments, only enable demo-page _temporarily_ for test and verification.

-Notice, it is recommended to use [v1.13 or newer](https://github.com/StigNygaard/lastfm-widgets/releases "Get latest version of the Tracks widget") of the widget.
-If you are using version 1.11 or older, it is [a good idea](https://github.com/StigNygaard/lastfm-widgets/issues/4) to set the _ignorebots_ attribute on the widget.
+Notice, it is recommended to use widget [v1.13 or newer](https://github.com/StigNygaard/lastfm-widgets/releases "Get latest version of the Tracks widget").
+If you are using version 1.11 or older, it is [a good idea](https://github.com/StigNygaard/lastfm-widgets/issues/4) to set the `ignorebots` attribute on the widget.

 ### Local development